chaitanyagupta/XCDataModelPrinter/README.md

 This project aims to make it easy to see differences in different versions (e.g. `git diff`) of .xcdatamodel files used to describe Core Data managed object models.
-An example `git diff` output follows:
+An example `git diff` output follows (see the "Output Format" section below for a more details):

     diff --git a/Recipes.xcdatamodel/elements b/Recipes.xcdatamodel/elements
     index 35a20f3..939bc61 100644